-5. This region is dominated by rural areas, and there are literally thousands of local recipes and cuisines.
+5. Rural areas dominate this region, and there are literally thousands of local recipes and cuisines.
 No matter where you go, everyone will claim they have the best food.
-You will be expected to try it all even if you don’t know what it is.
+You will be expected to try it all, even if you don’t know what it is.

 Final thoughts on living in Auvergne-Rhône-Alpes

 The Auvergne-Rhône-Alpes region has a lot to offer.
 From sleek, bustling cities to tiny remote villages, vineyards, olive groves, ski resorts, wildlife parks, and more, the only thing missing is a coastline, but with so many rivers and lakes, you won’t miss it.